 November 10, 2022 Update – We confirmed the seller just replaced their expiring Craigslist ad with a fresh listing.
 In it, the price, description, and pictures remain the same.

 Like it or not, we often cringe at some of the aftermarket stereo system “upgrades” made to classic cars.
-An exception is this 1978 Cadillac Coupe DeVille we found listed here on Craigslist in Lee’s Summit, Missouri (Kansas City) where the current caretaker kept the car’s original AM/FM/CB factory stereo in place while subtly integrating a trunk-mounted amplifier and modern speakers into the factory grille locations.
+An exception is this 1978 Cadillac Coupe DeVille we first spotted in November 2022 and can now be found here on Craigslist in Lee’s Summit, Missouri (Kansas City), where the current caretaker kept the car’s original AM/FM/CB factory stereo in place while subtly integrating a trunk-mounted amplifier and modern speakers into the factory grille locations.

-Currently offered for $18,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask falls mid-pack in the five-year rolling average of this guide’s summary for fifth-generation Cadillac Coupe DeVilles produced between 1977 and 1984.
+Currently offered for $16,500 (the original ask was $18,000), Classic.com, the analytics and search engine for the collector car market, confirms the ask falls mid-pack in the five-year rolling average of this guide’s summary for fifth-generation Cadillac Coupe DeVilles produced between 1977 and 1984.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Coupe DeVille featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $10,100 and its #1 “Excellent” appraisal of $16,300.